-The District of Saanich is developing an Electric Mobility Strategy to support a rapid transition to electric vehicles and e-bikes in Saanich.
+On November 16th, 2020, Council unanimously adopted the Electric Mobility (E-Mobility) Strategy to support a rapid transition to electric vehicles and e-bikes in Saanich.

-The Electric Mobility Strategy will be developed in a 5-phase process, as shown in the graphic below.
+The Electric Mobility Strategy was developed in a 6-phase process, as shown in the graphic below.

 Process for Electric Mobility Strategy Development

-In the past two years, there has been considerable public and stakeholder engagement about electric vehicles and e-bikes in Saanich and the Greater Victoria region, including:
+In 2018 and 2019, there was considerable public and stakeholder engagement about electric vehicles and e-bikes in Saanich and the Greater Victoria region, including:

 - Engagement on electric vehicles and e-bikes as part of the Capital Region EV and E-Bike Infrastructure Planning Project;